PureStorage-OpenConnect/ansible-flasharray-workshop/README.md

  - [Exercise 2.3 - Configuring FlashArray replication schedules]
  - [Exercise 2.4 - Configuring common infrastructure settings on a FlashArray]

-## Section 3 - Ansible FlashArray FA-Files Exercise
+## Section 3 - Ansible FlashArray FA-Files Exercises

  - [Exercise 3.0 - Creating directories and exports on a FlashArray]
  - [Exercise 3.1 - Configuring FA-Files DNS on a FlashArray]